MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/username-password-authentication.md

+---
+title: Username and password authentication with MSAL.NET
+---

-# Username / Password Authentication
+# Username and password authentication with MSAL.NET

 In your desktop application, you can use the Username/Password flow to acquire a token silently.
 No UI is required when using the application.